ssteiger/starknet-dapp-boilerplate/README.md

 # Starknet dApp boilerplate

-A bolerplate to qickly get up and running with starknet dapp development.
+A boilerplate to quickly get up and running with Starknet dApp development.
-Using Cairo, Hardhat and ReactJs.
+Using Cairo, Hardhat and ReactJS.

 ## Getting started